ComposableFi/composable/frame/dex-router/README.md

 ## Use Cases

-- This pallet was implemented in pallet pablo to provide an easy way for users to take part in the Defi ecosystem.
+This pallet was implemented in pallet pablo.
-- Swap exchange
-- Liquidity pool aggregator
-- Trading bot